pelvidge/cotswolds-weekend/README.md

-# On the Lulce Travel Cotswolds weekend map adapted from a fork of leaflet-map-csv
+# On the Luce Travel Cotswolds weekend map adapted from a fork of leaflet-map-csv
 Build a simple Leaflet map with point markers from a CSV file.

 <p align="center">